GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 ### Reduce JavaScript execution time {: #reduce-javascript-execution }

-Reducing the amount of JavaScript on your page reduces the amount of time that the browser needs to spend parsing, compiling, and executing JavaScript code.
+Limiting the amount of JavaScript on your page reduces the amount of time that the browser needs to spend parsing, compiling, and executing JavaScript code.
 This speeds up how fast the browser can begin to respond to any user interactions.